cloud-bulldozer/arsenal/jsonnet/README.md

 ## How to

+To make a change, simply update the desired .jsonnet dashboard file and push your changes.
+The project is configured with Travis to automatically render updated files into .json format at the jsonnet/rendered directory.
+In addition, when a PR is detected, a Jenkins job to commit these updated dashboards to Marquez (http://marquez.perf.lab.eng.rdu2.redhat.com:3000) will be triggered.

+Alternatively, you can render the jsonnet files manually by doing the following:

 Render a jsonnet file is as simple as executing `jsonnet <jsonnet_template>`.
 The jsonnet binary is not included in this repo, though binary builds can be found in its official [repository](https://github.com/google/jsonnet/releases).
 A makefile has been included to automate jsonnet formatting and rendering tasks.
 Executing `make` downloads the jsonnet binary and renders the templates at the *rendered* directory.